izaanka/RhythmSleep/README.md

 CONNECTIONS

 A2 - EEG input
+Minima TX (Transmit) - UNO Q RX (Receive)
+Minima RX (Receive) - UNO Q TX (Transmit)

 TO RUN

-first upload code to STM32 using arduino app lab or arduino IDE (prefered) analog pin A2 is connected to eeg sensor for input
+upload EEGreader.ino to minima first upload code to STM32 using arduino app lab or arduino IDE (prefered) data_relayer.ino analog pin A2 is connected to eeg sensor for input

 install adb (android debug bridge) on your machine